orbs-network/orbs-spec/behaviors/flows/voting.md

 The flow describes the voting for Guardians and Validators in Orbs.

-## High level Election Flow
-* Once registered, a Validator undergoes a one month qualification period. (initially the qualification period is 0 days)
-* Once qualification is completed, a Validator is added to the candidates list.
-* Guardians vote to disapprove up to 3 validators.
-  * Guardians vote can be cast at any time and is valid for a week.
-* Elections occur periodically, initially every 3 days.
-* A validator is disapproved if it received 70% or more disapproval votes in the election
-* If there are N=22 approved Validators that were elected for the previous term:
-  * The top 21 approved Validators that were elected for the previous term with the most stake are elected
-  * The 22th Validator is compared with the approved new candidate with the most stake, the one with the higher stake is elected.
-* Else
-  * All the approved Validators that were elected for the previous term are elected.
-  * The approved new candidate with the most stake is elected
-* A validator that is disapproved by the Guardians in all elections during for over a week is removed from the candidates list.
-A validator may re-register, requiring it to redo the qualification period.
-  * Initially done by manually (as a proxy for the Guardians)

 ## Participants in this flow
 * Validators (candidates)
   * A set of nodes that underwent due-diligence.